google/exposure-notifications-server/docs/deploying.md

 on GCP which are required to run this server.

 > NOTE: This configuration assumes production scale.
 The scale of this means
-> a substational billed amount.
+> a substantial billed amount.
 You can downsize this to save on costs
 > For example you can set other vars in terraform apply to smaller values.
 > ```
 >  $ terraform apply \